 The Agency and each Agency-approved Servicer have entered into a servicing agreement for the servicing of Program Loans purchased by the Agency.
-Each Servicing Agreement provides for an annual servicing fee in an amount no more than 3/8 of 1% of the principal balance, computed monthly, of each non-delinquent Program Loan serviced thereunder for which payments of principal and interest have been received by the Servicer.
+Each Servicing Agreement provides for an annual servicing fee in an amount no more than 37.5 basis points for FHA, USDA and VA loans, and 25 basis points for conventional loans of the unpaid principal balance, computed monthly, of each non-delinquent Program Loan serviced thereunder for which payments of principal and interest have been received by the Servicer.